State Restriction of Appointments

 The files linked from this page are PDFs and require Adobe Reader – get a free download.

-Personnel Office staff should refer to the SROA Manual (DPA 2004) | SROA Manual (DPA 2004) - Text Only (RTF) and the Policy Statement 2602 from the Online Human Resources Manual for detailed guidance.
+Personnel Office staff should refer to the SROA Manual (DPA 2004) and the Policy Statement 2602 from the Online Human Resources Manual for detailed guidance.

 Introduction

-When you're facing layoffs, you go on a surplus/SROA list.
+The surplus/SROA process helps prevent layoffs.
+When you’re facing layoffs, you go on a surplus/SROA list.
 You have 120 days to find a new job.
-If, at the end of that time, you're actually laid off, you go on a reemployment list for your class.
+If, at the end of that time, you’re actually laid off, you go on a reemployment list for your class.
+A department must hire employees on the reemployment list, if one exists for a class.
+If not, the department must hire any eligible surplus/SROA employees.

 Surplus/SROA lists